riesendaniel/myFinanceTracker/README.md

 ### Continuous Deployment

-After every commit to the master branch, succeeding tests, the project will be deployed with firebase.
+After every commit to the master branch, succeeding tests and build on Travis, the project will be deployed with Firebase.

 ## Built With